nzcstr/data_project_1/README.md

    ```

 3. To run the pipeline run the following commands:
-   1. **Data ingestion**.
-This command will download the dataset from Kaggle and store it into a MongoDB database _as it_:
+   - **Data ingestion**.
+This command will download the dataset from Kaggle and store it into a MongoDB database without any data alterations:
      ```shell
          docker exec pyspark_container python3 ./ETL/data_ingestion.py
      ```
-   2. **ETL process**.
+   - **ETL process**.
 This script gathers the data from Mongo (_extracts_) and apply a series of basic data cleaning tasks (i.e. remove duplicates, null values).
 It also formats and splits data into multiple tables following a Snowflake data schema.
       ```shell
         docker exec pyspark_container python3 ./ETL/ETL.py
       ```